Alec-DeSouza/RxChange-Java/README.md

 The `MetaChangeMessage` class is an extension of the `ChangeMessage` class, and can be used to read the metadata corresponding to a change in data.
 In order to access the metadata, simply call `getMetadata()` on a `MetaChangeMessage` instance.

-For more information on what metadata values are provided, please refer to the documentation for the adapters.
+For the collections provided by the library, you can acquire access to the `MetaChangeMessage` instance simply by casting or mapping like in the sample code below.

 ```Java
     listChangeAdapter.getObservable()
                 .map(changeMessage -> (MetaChangeMessage<List<Integer>, Integer>) changeMessage)
                 .subscribe(metaChangeMessage -> /* Logic */ );
 ```

+For more information on what metadata values are provided, please refer to the documentation for the adapters.

 #### Applying Filters